mehrnoosh-afshar/home-service-robot/README.md

 turtlebot_simulator connects the Turtlebot packages with the Gazebo environment.

 # Test_Slam
-The test_slam.sh script simply launches Gazebo with the home environment, places a turtlebot in it and launches the slam_gmapping nodes.
+The test_slam.sh script simply launches Gazebo with the home environment, places a turtlebot in it and launches the gmapping_demo.launch from turtlebot_gazebo package.
+With the gmapping_demo.launch file, we can easily perform SLAM and build a map of  the environment with a robot equipped with laser range finder sensors or RGB-D cameras. gmapping_demo.launch file run gmapping node to build the map and doing the localization.
 The user can move the robot in the environment using keyboard as in turtlebot_teleop.
 Run this script to verify that the packages and dependencies have been installed correctly.

 # Test Navigation
 The tesst_navigation.sh script builds on top of the test_slam.sh script and enables the robot to reach a goal pose designated by the user in RViz through the amcl package.